DevOps-With-Brian/inworldai-discord-bot/README.md

 # Docker Compose Locally
 So you can run this all via `doppler run -- docker-compose up -d` to bring both redis and the inworld ai app up.
 At this point you should now be able to talk to your bot in discord.

+# Running in Kubernetes
+Currently I'm using ArgoCD to deploy my manifest files in the `argocd` folder, this is also using the https://docs.doppler.com/docs/kubernetes-operator for the secrets part.
+It should just be a matter of applying the yaml files and it should all come up and just work.